Ralph Natale: Informant

 In June 1998, Natale was jailed for a parole violation; Merlino subsequently took control of the family and cut off support to the imprisoned boss.
 Angered by this, Natale offered to secretly record conversations with Merlino, but it was not until September 1999, when he was indicted for financing drug deals, that he formally struck a deal to cooperate.
 In doing so, Natale became the first sitting boss in the history of the American Mafia to become government informant.

 Natale testified against Merlino during his 2001 racketeering trial, but was unable to secure a conviction for the murders he alleged Merlino committed.
 On December 3, 2001, Merlino was however convicted of racketeering charges and given a 14-year prison sentence.
 Natale had admitted to committing eight murders and four attempted murders.
 In January 2005, Natale was sentenced to 13 years in prison for drug dealing, racketeering and bribery.
 He was released in May 2011, and placed in witness protection.

 Later life and death

 Natale had five children with his wife Lucy Natale: three daughters and two sons.
 He had another daughter with a previous girlfriend; she disowned her father.
-Natale had a brother who was a music conductor as of 2001 at a casino based in Atlantic City.

 In March 2017, Natale published a book called Last Don Standing: The Secret Life of Mob Boss Ralph Natale, alongside Larry McShane and Dan Pearson.
 In late 2016, it was announced that actor Frank Grillo would play as Natale in an upcoming feature film.

 On January 22, 2022, Ralph Natale died at the age of 86.